 - A Cochrane Review of breathing exercises found no improvement in lung function.
-However, four clincial trials have suggested that breathing exercises can lead to a reduction in asthma symptoms and reduced use of a reliever inhaler.
+However, four clinical trials have suggested that breathing exercises can lead to a reduction in asthma symptoms and reduced use of a reliever inhaler.

 - In 2003 (Cooper et al) Asthma UK funded research into the clinical effectiveness of the BBT as a complementary addition to conventional asthma treatment.
-This study showed that for some people with asthma, the use of the BBT helped to reduce their asthma symptoms and to reduce their use of reliever inhaler; although no effect on the underlying condition itself was found.
+This study showed that for some people with asthma, the use of the BBT helped to reduce their asthma symptoms and to reduce their use of a reliever inhaler; although no effect on the underlying asthma itself was found.